Arriving to Yangon and don’t know what to do? Check out the 7 Most Epic Things to Do and See in Yangon and enjoy Myanmar’s former capital!

 The monastery is more than happy to host volunteers for the night but if you’re short on time you can just drop by for a day without commitments.
 Every grain of help goes a long way and that’s the best way to make a positive difference in this world of ours.

 As cliched as it might sound, you will learn more from them than them from you!
-Definitely a MUST-EXPERIENCE on your visit to Myanmar.
+Definitely one of the best things to do and see in Yangon.

 Visit the Shwedagon Pagoda and Wear a Longyi